ehrenbrav/nestcamDIY/README.md

 Be careful to ensure the solder joints are solid, since bad soldering can lead to major debugging headaches later. <em>Again, if you do not want to mess with this, you can buy a pre-soldered version of the Pi.</em>

-### 1.3A Solar and Battery Only: Install the UPS HAT
+### 1.3A <em>Solar and Battery Only: Install the UPS HAT</em>

-The idea here is to use a UPS (Uninterruptible Power Supply) "hat" to the Raspberry Pi.
-This provides the Pi with both an interface for accepting solar power and also its own battery supply so you don't need to shut it down while switching your external batteries or when your solar panels are not generating enough power (such as during night).
-Attach the UPS hat using the standoff screws.
+The idea here is to attach a UPS (Uninterruptible Power Supply) "hat" to the Raspberry Pi.
+This provides the Pi with both an interface for accepting solar power and also its own onboard battery supply so you don't need to shut it down while switching your external batteries or when your solar panels are not generating enough power (such as during the night).
+Attach the UPS hat using the included standoff screws.

 <p align="center">
   <img src="images/hat.jpg" alt="Seengreat Pi Zero UPS HAT (B)" width="500">
 </p>

-<p align="center"><em>Seengreat Pi Zero UPS HAT (B) mounted on its battery.</em></p>
+<p align="center"><em>Seengreat Pi Zero UPS HAT (B) mounted on its battery.
+You will likely want to swap this small battery for a much larger 10,000 mAh option as detailed below.</em></p>

 The size of the battery here is up to you.
 The bigger the battery, the more time you have between solar charging or between external battery swaps.
 The downside is it will require a larger enclosure.
 In general, 10,000 mAh is a good choice.
-That is the size battery indicated in the Bill of Materials.
+That is the size of battery indicated in the Bill of Materials.
 Because the system should draw more or less 1.1W, that (in theory) should give you about 30 hours of runtime.

 <details>
 <summary><strong><em>Educational Background: What is a watt, amp, and volt?</em></strong></summary>

 > A **volt** is a measure of electrical potential difference.
-In plain English, it is the electrical “push” that drives charge through a circuit.
+In plain English, it is the amount of oomph behind each electron moving through the circuit.
 An **amp** (or ampere) measures current, which is how much electric charge is flowing.
+This is the number of electrons moving through the circuit.
 A **watt** measures power, meaning how quickly electrical energy is being used.
+So the more electrons running through the circuit, and the more oomph behind each one, the higher the power (watts).
 >
 > In simple direct-current systems like this one, the most useful relationship is:
 >